 Zabbix is open-sourced and free.
-You can subscribe for support, consultancy, and training around it though if you would like to quickly and efficiently extend your knowledge about the platform.
+However, you can subscribe for support, consultancy, and training around it if you want to quickly and efficiently extend your knowledge about the platform.

 10. Graphite & Grafana

-Graphite and Grafana is another open-source monitoring combo combining providing great flexibility with the backend for measuring metrics from Apache Cassandra and more.
-You can use out-of-the-box Graphite UI, but if you prefer Grafana may be the UI of choice and give you even more possibilities and graphing options.
-Similar to Prometheus and Grafana, it is easy to build an observability platform for the whole environment with multiple solutions supporting Graphite as the metrics storage.
+Graphite and Grafana is another open-source monitoring mix combining great flexibility with the backend to measure Apache Cassandra’s metrics and more.
+You can use out-of-the-box Graphite UI, but if you prefer, Grafana may be the UI of choice and give you even more possibilities and graphing options.
+Like with Prometheus and Grafana, it is easy to build an observability platform for the whole environment with multiple solutions supporting Graphite as the metrics storage.
 Keep in mind that an initial setup and configuration step will be required and may be time-consuming.

 - Efficient time-based datastore allowing you to gather every Apache Cassandra metric that you can think of.

-- A large number of available integrations helping in setting up monitoring for Apache Cassandra and more.
+- A large number of available integrations helping with setting up monitoring for Apache Cassandra and more.